 3.)
 Purchase a subscription to a health app or online wellness tool

-Digital health coaching (A popular choice is Noom, which focuses on the psychology of weight loss.
-They offer a variety of membership options to fit various budgets.)
+Digital health coaching (a popular choice is Noom, which focuses on the psychology of weight loss)

 4.)
 Buy a pass to enjoy fitness and nature